vlad333000/arma-supp/README.md

 # arma-supp

-Repository for useful scripts, configs, and other things for the ArmA 1/2/3, DayZ and OFP
+Repository for useful scripts, configs, and other things for the ArmA 3

 ## Links